yyyujintang/yyyujintang.github.io/_pages/about.md

 Hope we can have better Video Understanding and Prediction ability with LLM and accelerate the coming of AGI!

-*'She is a first-generation college student born in a small city in western China who grew up against adversity.
+*'She is a first-generation college student born in a small city in western China.
 She constantly overcomes environmental resistance, builds a strong spiritual core, and pushes herself to grow and progress with self-drive and self-discipline.
 Thinking before practice, iterating quickly in action, she aims to make beneficial changes to the world with artificial intelligence and promote social equity.'*

 I'm actively applying for US CS Ph.D. positions in 2025 Fall.
 Feel free to email me for academic cooperations or potential interviews.